Fridge Organization 101

 It helps to plan what types of labels you are going to use (if any).
 If you are using preprinted labels it will help to know what categories have already been defined.
-If you want custom labels like the ones sold in our shop, they will need to be ordered once your project is complete.
+If you want custom labels, you will want to either invest in a labeler or order the labels once your project is complete.

 Decide the day you are going to tackle your project and either go grocery shopping or pick up an order so that your fridge will be well stocked and everything will have a place.
 Fridges function best with air ventilation when they are not empty, but also not more than 2/3 full.
 So do a normal grocery trip...don't go crazy.

 Step 2: Take everything out, throw out expired foods or items that haven't been used in a long time.
 I like doing an overhaul when my fridge is mostly empty.
 It is easier to take everything out and make room for the fresh new groceries.
 Wipe down and disinfect every surface.
 I like to add my own deodorizer mix of baking soda and lavender essential oil in a shaker bottle.